eavise-kul/lightnet/docs/notes/03-A-pascal_voc.rst

 Because we are converting this anyway, we take the opportunity to convert the annotations to a pandas format, which will be faster to parse whilst training/testing.
 In the example code below, we save the data as HDF5 files, which requires the pytables_ package.
-If you do not wish to install it, you can specify to save it as pandas pickle files instead *(-x .pkl)*, but this means you will have to change to file names in the config files as well! |br|
+If you do not wish to install it, you can specify to save it as pandas pickle files instead (``-x .pkl``), but this means you will have to change to file names in the config files as well! |br|
-Use ``./bin/labels.py --help`` for more explanation about the various arguments.
+Use ``labels.py --help`` for more explanation about the various arguments.

 .. code:: bash